digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 ```
 # input X: 28x28 grayscale images, the first dimension (None) will index the images in the mini-batch
 X = tf.placeholder(tf.float32, [None, 28, 28, 1])
+# this X is of Class -- <class 'tensorflow.python.framework.ops.Tensor'>

 # correct answers will go here
 Y_ = tf.placeholder(tf.float32, [None, 10])
+# this Y_ is of Class -- <class 'tensorflow.python.framework.ops.Tensor'>

 # weights W[784, 10]   784=28*28
 W = tf.Variable(tf.zeros([784, 10]))
+# this W is of Class -- <class 'tensorflow.python.ops.variables.Variable'>

 """